latex3/latex3.github.io/_posts/2024-11-01-issue40-of-latex2e-released.md

 Another highlight is that pdfLaTeX will use the T1 encoding if you have `\DocumentMetadata`, even if you are not tagging.

+The <a href="{{site.baseurl}}/news/latex2e-news/ltnews40.pdf">newsletter</a>
+also covers various other small enhancements or corrections that we provide with the November release.

 Enjoy Joseph